MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/overview-privacy-controls.md

 - ***Connected experiences*** that use cloud-based functionality to provide enhanced Office features to you and your users.

 As part of these changes, there are new and updated user interface (UI) elements and policy settings.

-> [!IMPORTANT]
-> - These changes apply to Access, Excel, OneNote, Outlook, PowerPoint, Publisher, and Word.
-> - These changes also apply to the following:
->   - Version 16.28 or later of the following Office for Mac applications: Excel, Outlook, OneNote, PowerPoint, and Word.
->   - Version 1904 or later of the desktop versions of Project and Visio that come with some subscription plans, such as Project Plan 5 or Visio Plan 2.
-> - These privacy controls are included in Version 1908 or later of Semi-Annual Enterprise Channel (Preview) and Semi-Annual Enterprise Channel.
-> - These privacy controls are available for Version 2.30 and later of the iOS versions of Excel, OneNote, PowerPoint, and Word, as well as Version 1.17 and later of Visio Viewer for iOS.
-> - These privacy controls are available for Version 16.0.12226.10000 and later of the Android versions of Excel, PowerPoint, and Word, as well as Version 16.0.12228.20004 and later of OneNote for Android.
-> - Most of the Office for the web applications use the new privacy control for [optional connected experiences](optional-connected-experiences.md).
-Those applications are the following: Excel for the web, OneNote for the web, PowerPoint for the web, Visio for the web, and Word for the web.
-You can use the [Office cloud policy service](../overview-office-cloud-policy-service.md) to configure the appropriate [policy setting](manage-privacy-controls.md#policy-setting-for-optional-connected-experiences).
-> - We will be extending these new and improved privacy controls to additional Office clients, including Teams and our mobile apps.
-We’ll provide more information about those changes in the upcoming months.
-We will continue to carefully listen to your feedback and make improvements across all Office 365 (and Microsoft 365) clients and services.

 ## Diagnostic data sent from Microsoft 365 Apps for enterprise to Microsoft